unfoldingWord/bible-reference-rcl/src/components/BibleReference/BibleReference.md

 const initialChapter = "2";
 const initialVerse = "3";
-const addOBS = true; // when is true - in bibleList we add OBS
+const addOBS = true; // when is true - in bibleList we add OBS const addChapterFront = false; // set to 'front', add 'front' to beginning of verse list
 // select colors
 const blue = "#00B0FF"; // a shade of blue
 const white = "#FFFFFF";